-Our significant accounting policies are more fully described in the notes to our unaudited condensed consolidated financial statements included herein for the quarter ended March 31, 2022, and in the notes to our audited consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2021, as filed with the SEC on March 30, 2022.
+Our significant accounting policies are fully described in the notes to our unaudited condensed consolidated financial statements included herein for the quarter ended June 30, 2022, and in the notes to our audited consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2021, as filed with the SEC on March 30, 2022 ("Annual Report").
+At June 30, 2022, there were no changes to our critical accounting policies and estimates as disclosed in the Annual Report.